 Note that this guide is only for software-related issues due to which your Ubuntu won’t boot.
 If you have a major system failure because of hardware-related issues, for instance, hard disk failure, this guide is useless.

 Step 1) First step is to create an Ubuntu Live DVD or USB drive, which will reinstall Ubuntu.
 Head over to our detailed guide and return with an Ubuntu Live DVD/USB drive.

 Step 2) Boot your computer into the Ubuntu Live disk.

 Step 3) Select “Install Ubuntu”.

-Step 4) Optionally, you can select to download updates and third-party software while installing Ubuntu itself, provided your PC is connected to internet now.
+Step 4) Optionally, you can select to download updates and third-party software while installing Ubuntu itself, provided your PC is connected to the internet now.
 Click ‘Continue’.

 Step 6) Continue to follow on-screen instructions.
-You will pass through location, keyboard layout, and finally user account details.
+You will pass through location, keyboard layout, and finally, user account details.
 Click ‘Continue’.